 What are Sessions?

-Before we get into Pages Per Session, it’s important to understand what a session is.
+Before we get into Pages Per Session, it’s important to understand a session.
 A session is a set of activities on your website during a specific period for a single user.
 A session, for example, could include a variety of Page Views and goal completions, as shown in the image below:

 Sessions and clicks are not the same things.
 If you’re not familiar with the differences, we’ve summarized them below: